 Biological Skin Substitutes

 Biological skin substitutes, like human skin equivalents (HSEs) and amniotic membrane dressings, help wounds heal.
 They give growth factors and cells needed for healing.
-These advanced treatments are made to meet the need for better care for chronic wounds16.
+These advanced treatments are made to meet the need for better care for chronic wounds.

 Surgical Options

-In serious cases of leg wounds diabetes and foot ulcers diabetes, surgery might be needed.
+In serious cases of leg wounds, diabetes, and foot ulcers diabetes, surgery might be needed.
 This can include removing bony growths, fixing foot bones, or amputation if gangrene is a risk.

 Treatment | Description | Key Findings |